rira1403github/rira1403github/README.md

 ## I'm a full time code, a scale.jobs intern, and a Student

-* ⚡I have cleared my OSCP, CRTL, CRTO, eJPT, and multiple other courses related to CyberSec.
+* ⚡I have cleared my MERN Stack
 * ⚡I'm currently learning Devops
 * ⚡I like making websites and solving challenges.
 * ⚡I also work on CRM and programs related to C++ and System Design.